10 Nutrients to Improve Thyroid Function

 4. Fat Soluble Vitamins:

-Thyroid homeostasis involves the feedback loop affected by the hypothalamus, pituitary and thyroid gland.
-It plays a primary role in circulating thyroid hormone to regulate cardiovascular, bone and brain health as well liver function and food intake.
+Thyroid homeostasis involves the feedback loop affected by the hypothalamus, pituitary, and thyroid gland.
+It plays a primary role in circulating thyroid hormone to regulate cardiovascular, bone, and brain health as well as liver function and food intake.
 (8)

-Vitamin A: Involved in production and secretion of thyroid hormones.
-Assists in converting T4 to T3, normalizes TSH (thyroid-stimulating hormone) concentrations and aids in iodine uptake by thyroid.
+Vitamin A: Involved in the production and secretion of thyroid hormones.
+Assists in converting T4 to T3, normalizes TSH (thyroid-stimulating hormone) concentrations, and aids in iodine uptake by the thyroid.

-The richest sources of vitamin A can be found in orange vegetables like carrots, sweet potato and winter squash.
-Other dietary sources include spinach, kale and dark leafy greens.
+The richest sources of vitamin A can be found in orange vegetables like carrots, sweet potatoes, and winter squash.
+Other dietary sources include spinach, kale, and dark leafy greens.

 Vitamin D is most available and easily absorbed into the body from sources like wild-caught salmon, sardines, egg yolk, fermented dairy, and mushrooms.